EvanKluger/BlackJack-Game/README.md

 The data file runs the algorithim against the dealer and returns the data from mutliple hands played decided by the player.

 Feel free to use it and play.

+If you have any questions or suggestions feel free to reach out!